 By 2050, a completely melted Arctic could enable the Transpolar Passage, shortening trade routes between Asia and Europe and boosting business for Alaskan ports like Nome and Dutch Harbor.

-The 'vertical world map', showing the relative proximity of China (and the rest of Asia) to Europe and (even the East Coast of) North America, has a similarly maritime raison d'être, or it will have by mid-century.
+The vertical world map, showing the relative proximity of China (and the rest of Asia) to Europe and (even the East Coast of) North America, has a similarly maritime raison d'être, or it will have by mid-century.
 Experts project that by 2050 (if not sooner), the Arctic will be sufficiently ice-free to enable the so-called Transpolar Passage, i.e. shipping straight across the North Pole.

-That would save more than three weeks off a traditional sea voyage between Europe and Asia, via the Suez Canal – and even be significantly faster than other northern alternatives like the Northwest Passage (via Canada) or the Northern Sea Route (hugging the Siberian coast).
+That would shave more than three weeks off a traditional sea voyage between Europe and Asia, via the Suez Canal – and even be significantly faster than other northern alternatives like the Northwest Passage (via Canada) or the Northern Sea Route (hugging the Siberian coast).
 Since ships would not need to go through locks or pass over shallow waters, it would also remove current restrictions on tonnage per ship.

 The only country seriously preparing for such a future: China.
 None of the other Arctic powers is giving the Transpolar route any strategic thought.
-On the other hand, China's Arctic Policy document, released in January 2018, already matter-of-factly refers to the Transpolar route the 'Central Passage' – one of several 'Polar Silk Roads' that China seems to want to develop.
+On the other hand, China's Arctic Policy document, released in January 2018, already matter-of-factly refers to the Transpolar route as the 'Central Passage' – one of several 'Polar Silk Roads' that China seems to want to develop.
 And they already have the world map to go with it.

 Strange Maps #984

 Got a strange map?
 Let me know at email@example.com.

 - How Donald Trump Sees the World — in 3 Maps - Big Think ›

 - What the world will look like 4°C warmer - Big Think ›